 Posts that include photos not properly formatted or inserted…

 We live in a visual world.
-Photos and graphics can help make a point and enhance your message.
-But just inserting them willy-nilly doesn't help make your content look credible and/or legitimate.
+Photos and graphics help to make your point and enhance your message.
+But just inserting them willy-nilly doesn’t help make your content look credible and/or legitimate.
 A few considerations:

 - Minimize graphics to no larger than 1024 pixels in width before uploading to WordPress.
 This helps keep file sizes down and your site snappy.
-The only time you need to use resources for larger files is to show detail -- for product photos or graphs as an example.
+The only time you need to use resources for larger files is to show detail — for product photos or graphs as an example.
+Or if you theme specifically calls for larger images in its design.
 Otherwise, minimize before uploading.

 - Keep photos small enough for your content to wrap around.
 Vary from aligning photos from left to right to break up your content.
 Only center images that are too large to have text wrap around and still be easily read.